Spring into the Smokies

 One to four cubs are born during the mother’s winter sleep, usually in late January or early February.
 Bears weigh eight ounces at birth.
 Females with newly born cubs usually emerge from their winter dens in late March or early April.
 Commonly born in pairs, the cubs will remain with the mother for about eighteen months or until she mates again.

 Did you forget your fishing pole and tackle box?
 No worries!
-Stop by the Haywood County Visitor Center and pick up a free tackle box filled with 6 lures/flies and you can borrow either a fly rod or a spinner rod.
+Stop by the Haywood County Visitor Center and pick up a free tackle box (1 per group) filled with 6 lures, and you can borrow a spinner rod for your adventures.

 Daffodil, Dogwood, Painted Trillium, Phacelia, Pink Lady Slipper, Yellow Lady Slipper, Pinkshell Azalea, Redbud, Tulip